UCI-GDIM31/class-activities-zomffin/README.md

 The paramter/input should be a key press and time it was pressed.
 The return type should be a boolean, since we're measuring if they did or didn't hit it (assuming there's no accuracy measuring).

+MonoBehaviour
+1. The relationship between classes and components is similar to that of cooking recipes.
+Classes are like recipes, guidelines that components should follow.
+Components give those recipes to the GameObjects (kitchen) which get cooked when you run the game.
+    Method are the steps to the recipe while member variables are the ingredients.
+Sometimes you might have to grab an ingredient from another part of the kitchen (a different GameObject/Script).
+2. The multiplier keeps multiplying, so it's exponential.
+If it's bounced 5 times and hit the threshold 3 times, then it's color modifier has been multiplied 1.5^3. ^

 ## Open-Source Assets
 ### W1